-I run a real estate office and I would like to call past clients to see if they are interested in buying new properties or selling their current one.
-Can I call these clients if they are on the Do Not Call Law registry?

-Since you have a past business relationship with your clients, you may call them for up to 18 months after the end of the relationship unless and until they ask you to not to call again.
-In addition, if a prospective client on the Do Not Call registry calls you to inquire about your services, you may call him for 3 months unless and until he asks not to be contacted.

-earnest money deposits
+7. EARNEST MONEY DEPOSITS

-I am the listing broker.
+- QUESTION: I am the listing broker.
 I always ask the cooperating broker for proof of the earnest money deposit.
-Is the cooperating broker obligated to provide proof in the form of a copy of the check?

-NO. There is no law requiring the cooperating broker to provide proof of the earnest money deposit.
-You could, however, make this requirement part of the purchase agreement.

-I am representing the sellers in the sale of their house.
+Is the cooperating broker obligated to provide proof in the form of a copy of the check? - ANSWER: NO. There is no law requiring the cooperating broker to provide proof of the earnest money deposit.
+You could, however, make this requirement part of the purchase agreement. - QUESTION: I am acting as a transaction coordinator in a real estate transaction.
+I was told that I am not allowed to hold an earnest money deposit in such a transaction.
+Is this true? - ANSWER: No. There is no prohibition against transaction coordinators holding earnest money deposits. - QUESTION: I am representing the sellers in the sale of their house.
 There have been some delays and the buyer is asking for yet another extension.
 My sellers will only give the buyer an extension if the buyer agrees to a \$2,000 non-refundable deposit.
 I have heard that non-refundable deposits are illegal.
-Is this true?

-NO. A buyer and seller can certainly agree that a deposit will be non-refundable.
-You will want to make certain that this is explicitly stated in the contract so that there can be no argument about the parties' intent.

-I represent a buyer who had a signed purchase agreement.
+Is this true? - ANSWER: NO. A buyer and seller can certainly agree that a deposit will be nonrefundable.
+You will want to make certain that this is explicitly stated in the contract so that there can be no argument about the parties' intent. - QUESTION: I represent a buyer who had a signed purchase agreement.
 Just prior to the closing date, the buyer suffered buyer's remorse and chose not to purchase the property.
 The sellers are upset and want the earnest money deposit, but the buyer is disputing the fact that the sellers are entitled to the EMD.
 The sellers have also put their house back on the market.
 I was told that the sellers could not relist their house when there is a dispute over the EMD.
 Am I correct?

-NO. The fact that the buyer and sellers are in a dispute over the EMD does not prevent the sellers from relisting.
-However, if the buyer has not clearly indicated that he will not go forward with the purchase, the sellers should consult with an attorney before binding themselves to a second purchase agreement.

-I am representing a seller of a home who is entering into a purchase agreement that would allow the buyer to move in before the closing.
+- ANSWER: NO. The fact that the buyer and sellers are in a dispute over the EMD does not prevent the sellers from relisting.
+However, if the buyer has not clearly indicated that he will not go forward with the purchase, the sellers should consult with an attorney before binding themselves to a second purchase agreement. - QUESTION: I am representing a seller of a home who is entering into a purchase agreement that would allow the buyer to move in before the closing.
 The seller has requested that the buyer make a \$10,000 non-refundable earnest money deposit directly payable to the seller, which the buyer is willing to pay.
-Can this be done?

-While legally this can be done, this arrangement does present a number of potential issues.
+Can this be done? - ANSWER: While legally this can be done, this arrangement does present a number of potential issues.
 For example, what happens if the seller is unwilling or unable to go through with the sale of the home?
 How will insurance/casualty risks be handled?
-For these reasons, both parties should be encouraged to seek the advice of counsel before proceeding forward.

-My business model is such that my brokerage firm never holds buyers' earnest money deposits.
-Am I nonetheless required to maintain a trust account?

-NO. You are only required to maintain a trust account if you are holding money belonging to others.

-I represented a buyer in a transaction that ultimately did not close.
+For these reasons, both parties should be encouraged to seek the advice of counsel before proceeding forward. - QUESTION: My business model is such that my brokerage firm never holds buyers' earnest money deposits.
+Am I nonetheless required to maintain a trust account? - ANSWER: NO. You are only required to maintain a trust account if you are holding money belonging to others. - QUESTION: I represented a buyer in a transaction that ultimately did not close.
 The seller agreed to release the earnest money back to the buyer.
-Can I mail the money back to the buyer or must I deliver it in person?

-There is no requirement that you deliver the earnest money in person.
+Can I mail the money back to the buyer or must I deliver it in person? - ANSWER: There is no requirement that you deliver the earnest money in person.

-I am acting as a transaction coordinator in a real estate transaction.
-I was told that I am not allowed to hold an earnest money deposit in such a transaction.
-Is this true?

-No. There is no prohibition against transaction coordinators holding earnest money deposits.